 Expenses

-All students are required to comply with the pre-entry and periodic health screening program developed by Student Health in cooperation with University of Iowa Hospitals & Clinics.
+All students are required to comply with the pre-entry and periodic health screening program developed by Student Health in cooperation with University of Iowa Health Care.
 All costs incurred for the health screenings are the student's responsibility.
 Students also are required to have health insurance.

-Entering physical therapy students are eligible for financial aid as determined on the Free Application for Federal Student Aid (FAFSA).
+Entering physical therapy students are eligible for financial aid as determined by the Free Application for Federal Student Aid (FAFSA).
 Students must sustain a strong academic performance in order to qualify for funds.

 The employment outlook for physical therapy graduates is strong.
 Opportunities exist for professional practice in inpatient, outpatient, and community-based organizations.
 These include general or specialized hospitals, programs for children with disabilities, private physical therapy clinics, extended care facilities, nursing homes, community and governmental agencies, rehabilitation centers, the armed forces, foreign service, home health agencies, school systems, fitness centers, and athletic facilities.
 Teaching and research positions also are available as well as options for successful self-employment.